valentina98/DL2_InstanceDiffusion/blogpost.md

 Through these innovations, InstanceDiffusion significantly surpasses the performance of previous state-of-the-art models.
 The model demonstrates superior capabilities in scenarios that require complex instance specifications such as bounding boxes, instance masks, points, and scribbles.
-For example, on the COCO dataset, InstanceDiffusion outperforms prior models.
+For example, on the COCO dataset, InstanceDiffusion outperforms prior models significantly in various metrics.